 In 1998, the Wichita-Sedgwick County region published the Strategic Deployment Plan for Intelligent Transportation Systems (ITS).
 The purpose of the study was to identify the ITS user services appropriate for the Wichita region and to develop a strategic deployment plan to provide these user services.
 In 2001, the Wichita-Sedgwick County region participated in the creation of an initial Wichita-Sedgwick County Regional ITS Architecture based on the National ITS Architecture and the 1998 Strategic Deployment Plan.
-The current Wichita-Sedgwick County Regional ITS Architecture project will result in three volumes.
+The currently named Wichita Area Regional ITS Architecture project is comprised of three volumes.
 This document is Volume 3 and contains the Communications Plan based upon the Architecture (Volume 1) and the Implementation Plan (Volume 2).
-There is a companion web site for the Wichita - Sedgwick County Regional ITS Architecture at www.iteris.com/wichitaarchitecture.
+There is a companion web site for the Wichita Area Regional ITS Architecture at www.iteris.com/wichitaarchitecture.

 An ITS Architecture provides a blueprint of how transportation systems within the region will be identified and interconnected.
 During the development of the architecture, a number of communications needs were expressed by the participating stakeholders and the functionality contained in the Regional ITS Architecture.
 By defining the role and anticipated automated ITS activities of each agency, the architecture establishes pathways of data that must be carried by a communications infrastructure.

 This Volume 3 Communications Plan document contains the communications system requirements and framework based on the interface described in the regional ITS architecture.
-The Communications Plan will help guide the Wichita-Sedgwick County region in their planning needs for their envisioned surface transportation services.
+The Communications Plan will help guide the Wichita region in their planning needs for their envisioned surface transportation services.

-This document is a direct result of stakeholder meetings held in Wichita where participants discussed in detail the existing and future information exchanges between surface transportation systems which were captured in the Wichita-Sedgwick County Regional ITS Architecture.
+This document is a direct result of stakeholder meetings held in Wichita where participants discussed in detail the existing and future information exchanges between surface transportation systems which were captured in the Wichita Area Regional ITS Architecture.
 In addition, the Mobile Data and Automatic Vehicle Location Needs Assessment and Alternatives Analysis Report dated June 2003 was referenced for its mobile communications content.
 Section 2 of this document provides a comprehensive element needs assessment showing all the interface flows around each element.
 Section 3 describes currently available communications resources.
-Section 4 contains planned communication resources.
-Section 5 analyzes these communication needs and includes high-level communication requirements for the region.
+Section 4 contains planned communication requirements for the region.
 Section 6 provides further analysis and recommendations for possible communication network architecture alternatives.